 Elfin Lakes Campground, located 12 km from the parking lot, offers 35 tent platforms, a day-use shelter with 4 picnic tables inside and 2 picnic tables outside, pit toilet facilities and hang storage facilities.

 NEW!
-Rampart Ponds Campground: Located 10 km south east of the Elfin Lakes shelter.
+Rampart Ponds Campground: Located 10 km north east of the Elfin Lakes shelter.
 Rampart Ponds Campground offers 12 tent platforms, pit toilet facilities and food storage facilities.